YakVash/PYTHON-Basics/README.md

-# PYTHON-Basics
+# PYTHON-BASICS
-My journey in Python
+My journey in Python.